kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

   - Supports *homogenous* migration (Oracle -> Oracle) and *heterogenous* migration (MySQL -> Aurora)
 - Server Migration Service (SMS)
   - Supports incremental replication of on-premise servers to AWS.
-  - Use cases: backup tool, multi-site strategy, and DR.
+  - Use cases: backup tool, multi-site strategy, and Disaster Recovery.
 - AWS Application Discovery Service
-  - this service helps enterprise customers plan migration projects by gathering information about the on-premise data centers.
+  - This service helps enterprise customers plan migration projects by gathering information about the on-premise data centers.
   - Install AWS Application Discover Agentless Connector as a virtual application on VMware vCenter.
   - The Agentless Connector builds a server utilization map and dependency map of the on-premise environment.
   - The collected data is encrypted and retained.
 Data can be exported as CSV and used to estimate Total Cost of Ownership (TCO) of running on AWS and to plan migration to AWS.
   - Same data is available on AWS Migration Hub, which helps migrate discovered servers and track the migration progress.
 - VM Import/Export
   - Migrate existing applications to EC2.
-  - Create a DR strategy on AWS or use AWS as a second site.
+  - Create a Disaster Recovery strategy on AWS or use AWS as a second site.
   - Can export AWS VMs back to on-premise.
 - Download Amazon Linux 2 as an ISO
   - Essentially run an EC2 locally.